r-owen/base_loom_server/docs/weaving.md

   The box will turn pink and the Jump button will be enabled.

 * Press the "return" keyboard key or click the "Jump" button on the web page to send the requested jump to the server.
     You will see several changes:

     * The jump input box will have a white background and the jump button will be disabled.

     * The pattern display will show the jump-to pick in the center row, with a dotted box around it.

-* You may also use the "-" and "+" buttons.
-  These work much like the input box, but are immediately applied (there is no need to push the "return" keyboard key or click "Jump").
-  The new jump value is relative to the value in the box, if there is one, else it is relative to the current pick.

 * Advance to the next pick by pressing the loom's pedal.

+* You may also use the "-" and "+" buttons to jump.
+    The value is applied immediately (there is no need to press Jump) and you will see the value in the jump entry box.
+    The value is relative to the value that was in the jump entry box, if any, else it is relative to the current pick.

+    Using the "-" button is a great way to undo a few picks (or groups of ends, if threading).
+    It is safer than changing the direction, because you don't have to remember to change the direction again when you are done unweaving (or unthreading).
+    To undo using "-":

+    * Press "-".
+Then press the loom's pedal.
+This should back up one pick (or one group of ends, if threading).
+    * Unweave.
+    * Repeat for each thread to unweave.
+    * When you have finished unweaving (or unthreading), resume weaving as usual.

+    Note: for threading, the "-" and "+" buttons go back or ahead by one group of threads.
+    In other words, "-" is undo and "+" is redo (regardless of whether you are threading from low-to-high or high-to-low end numbers).

-* Until you advance to the next pick, you may request a different jump (in case you got it wrong the first time) or cancel it.
+* Until you advance to the next pick, you may specify a different jump (in case you got it wrong the first time) or cancel it.
   To cancel the jump you may do any of the following: